ps-nithin/pyrebel/README.md

 Using <a href="https://github.com/ps-nithin/pyrebel/blob/main/aaa.png">aaa.png</a> or <a href="https://github.com/ps-nithin/pyrebel/blob/main/sss.png">sss.png</a> demonstrates how the program responds to similar figures of different scales.<br>

 Running the above program will open an image showing the abstract pixels in the input image file as white pixels and saves the output to disk.
+# Layers of abstraction
+At layer zero the most abstract details in the figure is compared.
+As we move into deeper layers finer details are compared which gives distinctiveness to each figure.
 # Read more about the logic implemented <a href="https://github.com/ps-nithin/pyrebel/blob/main/abstract.pdf">here</a>

 # Let the data shine!